Delivery drone: Illegal deliveries

 Drug cartels have used UAVs to transport contraband, sometimes using GPS-guided UAVs.

 From 2013 and 2015, UAVs were observed delivering items into prisons on at least four occasions in the United States while four separate but similar incidents occurred in Ireland, Britain, Australia and Canada as well.
 Though not a popular way of smuggling items into prisons, corrections officials state that some individuals are beginning to experiment with UAVs.

 In November 2013, four people in Morgan, Georgia, were arrested for allegedly attempting to smuggle contraband into Calhoun State Prison with a hexacopter.

 In June 2014, a quadcopter crashed into an exercise yard of Wheatfield Prison, Dublin.
 The quadcopter collided with wires designed to prevent helicopters landing to aid escapes, causing it to crash.
 A package containing drugs hung from the quadcopter and was seized by prisoners before prison staff could get to it.

-Between 2014 and 2015, at two prisons in South Carolina, items such as drugs and cell phones were flown into the area by UAVs with authorities and one prison not knowing how many deliveries were successful before gaining the attention of authorities.
+Between 2014 and 2015, at two prisons in South Carolina, items such as drugs and cell phones were flown into the area by UAVs with authorities and one prison was unaware of how many deliveries were successfully being brought into the facility before gaining the attention of authorities.

+In January 2025, the Chief Inspector of Prisons in the United Kingdom claimed that drug gangs flying drones in airspace above prisons was a national security threat.